 of portraits of local people from Cape Charles, Virginia, who were photographed in and around their town.

-The boxes may be a stage, perhaps a symbol; an object encompassing multiple meanings and elements which relate to both belonging and foreignness, connection and separation.
+The boxes may be a stage, perhaps a symbol; an object encompassing multiple meanings.

 The work was created as part of the artist residency “Experimental Film Virginia”.

 You Don't Have To Do A Thing

 In this video installation, I decided to examine people’s reactions to sounds, associated with three different major cultures and religions in Jerusalem today: Christianity, Islam, and Judaism.

 Each one of the participants sat in a dark room and listened to the same soundtrack while I was filming his/her physical reactions.
 From their mimic and gestural reactions of refusal and approval – smile, boredom, rejection, enjoyment, grin –